 Figure Ia plots the histogram of the age distribution at layoff at the annual level.
-As we can see in the figure, the distribution evolves smoothly over the threshold.9 Figure Ib plots the mean logarithm of monthly wages in the pre-unemployment jobs against age to asses that pre-determined observables evolve smoothly around the 40-year threshold.
-Appendix Table A101 reports regression results checking for discontinuities with several other observables.
+As we can see in the figure, the distribution evolves smoothly over the threshold.
+Figure Ib plots the mean logarithm of monthly wages in the pre-unemployment jobs against age to asses that pre-determined observables evolve smoothly around the 40-year threshold.
+Appendix Table A3 reports regression results checking for discontinuities with other observables.
 Most coefficients are estimated to be a precise zero, thus confirming the visual perception.
 As a more concise statistics, Figures A1 and A2 in the online Appendix plot composite covariates indices, derived from predicting our main outcome variables - non-employment duration and wage change - against age.
-The associated estimates of the RD specifications are reported in Appendix Table A5.
-The results for all covariates in Appendix Table A101 and composite covariates indices (predicted outcomes) are somewhat sensitive to the choice of bandwidth and polynomial degree.
-[If there is any discontinuity, it seems to be of small economic magnitude, leading to a negative selection in wage growth, which stems from longer tenured workers.
-In sum, there is no evidence of detectable manipulation in the timing of layoff or compositional changes around the cutoff that hinder our design.
+The associated estimates of the RD specifications are reported in Appendix Table A4.
+The results for all covariates in Appendix Table A2 and composite covariates indices (predicted outcomes) are mostly non-significant and somewhat sensitive to the choice of bandwidth and polynomial degree.
+Moreover, any statistically significant coefficients are small in economic magnitude.
+In sum, there is no evidence of detectable manipulation in the timing of layoff around the cutoff that would invalidate our design and the tests support our identification assumption underlying the RD design.
 This is aligned with prior evidence on the absent of strategic layoffs in Austria (Card et al. (2007a)).
-These tests support the identification assumption underlying the RD design.]